Key Takeaways

 Chinese opera styles found in the south differ from those of the north.

-There are also certain stereotypical differences between people from the north and those from the south which are commonly cited by people in China.
-For instance, although there are certainly many exceptions, people from the north are often taller than those from the south.
+There are also certain stereotypical differences that are commonly cited by people in China.
+For instance, although there are many exceptions, people from the north are often taller than those from the south.

-Now that movement between regions has become more convenient and most people receive the same level of nutrition, education, and exposure to popular culture in both the north and south, the historical differences between the two regions are starting to narrow, but some still remain.
+Now that movement between regions has become more convenient, and most people receive similar nutrition, education, and exposure to popular culture in both the north and south, the historical differences are starting to narrow.
+Even so, many distinctions still remain.

 a crisscrossing, multilane highway seen from above